Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ![sdk-debug-eclipse-launch]({% link content-services/images/sdk-debug-eclipse-launch.png %})

     The IDE connects the source code to the deployed one at the docker container.
 Once the code is linked, you can open a browser and start using your application.
-In our case, we are going to test the behaviour of debugging by running the sample webscript.
+In our case, we are going to test the behavior of debugging by running the sample webscript.

 8. Open your browser and type `http://localhost:8080/alfresco/s/sample/helloworld`.